Finding Your Modern Southern Style

 Chandeliers are a popular and eye-catching element in Modern Southern Style.

-Also known as Modern Traditional interior design or Modern Classic interior design, Modern Southern Style focuses on blending traditional features and decor with fresh, contemporary concepts.
+Also known as Modern Traditional Interior Design or Modern Classic Interior Design, Modern Southern Style focuses on blending traditional features and decor with fresh, contemporary concepts.
 Modern interior design styles sometimes lack character and can end up feeling too minimalist and boring, while traditional styles can feel stuffy and worn out.
 An effective mix results in open and bright yet familiar spaces with a sense of collection, history, and time.

 The great thing about this style is that depending on where you are, the existing features of your home, and the pieces you hope to use, you can transform your space by building off of existing structures and pieces you already have.